Moorish delicacies

 Add the tomato paste and cinnamon stick.
 Stir to mix.

-Cover with enough water so the lamb can lightly simmer till smooth (30-forty mins).
+Cover with enough water so the lamb can lightly simmer till smooth (30-forty minutes).
 Set aside.

 Add the cabbage, season with salt and pepper, and stir to combine.